WebOrigami/docs/src/content/language/@debug.md

 You can issue Origami commands in the browser's address bar by prefixing the command with a `!` exclamation mark.

-For example, the [@svg](@svg.html) built-in function lets you generate an SVG diagram of a graph in the command line:
+For example, the [@svg](@svg.html) built-in function lets you generate an SVG diagram of a tree in the command line:

 ```console
 $ ori @svg site.ori